 Unfortunately, artificial fragrances are a massive industry.
 And the manufacturers are way more interested in their own profits than they are in your health!

-I want to tell you about the chemicals in these products, so you’ll understand why you need to avoid them.
+I want to tell you about the chemicals in these products, so you’ll understand why they’re not safe for dogs.

 What’s In Artificial Fragrances